w3c/wot/plugfest/2019-tpac-fukuoka/README.md

 ## Smart Home demos

-### Smart Home Demo Automatically turn off devices when user leaves the room (Contact: Oracle)
+### Scenario: Automatically turn off devices when user leaves the room (Contact: Oracle)

 #### Description:
 An environment sensor is capable of identifying when a room is empty by measuring the oxygen level.